🌷Spring Sale! Get any Course for £11.99 Only!

 The CQC does not mandate the Care Certificate by law.
 It does expect every registered provider to demonstrate structured, safe induction for new staff.

-The CQC updated its Regulation 18 Staffing guidance in August 2023.
+The CQC Regulation 18 staffing guidance sets out what providers must do around staffing, competence, training and support.
 It now states providers employing healthcare assistants and social care support workers are expected to follow the Care Certificate standards to ensure new staff are supported, skilled, and assessed as competent.
 This expectation sits under the Safe and Well-led quality statements within the CQC’s Single Assessment Framework, which replaced the previous KLOE-based inspection structure in 2023.

 What CQC inspectors look for: